dougkelly88/pipico-ovmm/README.md

 On [Project AOC](https://www.microsoft.com/en-us/research/project/aim/) we are exploring using an analog-optical computer as alternative hardware to GPUs to accelerate machine learning inference and solving difficult optimisation problems.

-A key part of this machine is the *optical vector-matrix multiplier* (OVMM): here, we will use a Raspberry Pi Pico microcontroller and some simple, cheap electronics to build an example OVMM machine.
+A key part of this machine is the *optical vector-matrix multiplier* (OVMM): here, we will use a Raspberry Pi Pico microcontroller and some simple, cheap electronics to build an example OVMM machine - in this case, a 1-element vector multiplied by a 1x1 matrix 🙂

 ## Getting started
 Raspberry Pi Pico doesn't play well with Codespaces 😭 so: